Skip to content

 Why does baking fail at high altitude?

-At higher elevations, air pressure is lower, which means: (1) leavening gases expand faster and more aggressively, causing cakes to over-rise then collapse; (2) water boils at a lower temperature (below 212°F/100°C), affecting cooking times; and (3) liquids evaporate faster, drying out baked goods.
+Lower air pressure has three effects: (1) leavening gases expand faster and more aggressively, causing cakes to over-rise then collapse; (2) water boils at a lower temperature (below 212°F/100°C), which affects cooking times and candy chemistry; and (3) liquids evaporate faster, drying out baked goods before they're done.

 How much should I reduce baking powder at high altitude?